 Even without the aforementioned bugs, there are still several difficulty spikes that can make the player wonder how much time the dev team really bothered to put into gameplay balance.
-The game is in fact quite easy...until you reach Zozo, when the Slam Dancers can kill off your party with a single high-level Ice spell and the huge guys can also do so with a high-level earth spell (Magnitude8) if you don't run as fast as you can.
-Then you beat that town (mostly by running like a little bitch), and go along quite nicely until you have to airdrop onto the Flying Continent, at which point the IAF liquidates your party into a fine soup-like consistency...after you have spent 20 non-saveable minutes fighting their grunts, of course.
+The game is in fact quite easy... until you reach Zozo, when the Veil Dancers can kill off your party with a single high-level Ice spell and the huge guys can also do so with a high-level earth spell (Magnitude 8) if you don't run as fast as you can.
+Then you beat that town (mostly by running like a little bitch), and go along quite nicely until you have to airdrop onto the Floating Continent, at which point the IAF liquidates your party into a fine soup-like consistency... after you have spent 20 non-saveable minutes fighting their grunts, of course.

-Schmuck Bait: Crusader is the ultimate Magicite sealed by the Eight Dragons, we have to summon it to see what it does!
-Oh... it kills both the enemy and player parties... well that's one Esper who won't see the light of day again.
+Schmuck Bait: Crusader is the ultimate Magicite sealed by the Eight Dragons.
+We have to summon it to see what it does!
+Ow, it hit us just as hard as it did the enemies.
+That's one Esper who won't see the light of day again!

 Schmuck Banquet: Averted — the Phantom Train inexplicably has a dining car with Ghosts who serve you food, and Cyan is skeptical of it being safe.
 Sabin wolfs it down, and it turns out it's perfectly fine, and even heals you.